top of page

 My figurative paintings take these themes in a more narrative direction.
 There are everyday scenes with a foreboding mood or elemental quality.
 Tension is created by placing human-made structures in a natural environment, or a barrier between the viewer and the subject of the painting.

 Originally from Liverpool, Sue Asbury now works from her home studio in Bollington on the edge of the Peak District.
 Solo shows at Spring Cheltenham (2022) and The Old School Gallery, Alnmouth (2021).
 Works have been shortlisted for the RWA Open 2023 and 2021, ING Discerning Eye 2022, New Light Prize Exhibition 2020-2021 and Manchester Open 2020.

 Sue grew up in Liverpool, studied graphic design at Stockport College and built a 15-year career in graphic design in London, winning awards for her exhibition and print design work.
 Alongside writer Nick Asbury, she is one half of creative partnership Asbury & Asbury.
-A joint exhibition of their painting and poetry will feature as part of the Barnaby Festival 2020 in Macclesfield.

-Since moving back north in 2008, Sue has made the transition into fine art, while retaining a design sensibility that is evident in her graphic compositions and subjects condensed to simplified forms.
+Since moving back north, Sue has made the transition into fine art, while retaining a design sensibility that is evident in her graphic compositions and subjects condensed to simplified forms.
 Abstract works are built up over many layers and often incorporate collaged elements, while figurative works include local landscapes, with an interest in the everyday and the passing of time.
 Mark-making and the drawn line are two common areas of exploration.